Submitted by Clorox Company

 About The Clorox Company

-The Clorox Company is a leading manufacturer and marketer of consumer products with 8,300 employees and fiscal year 2010 revenues of $5.53 billion.
-Clorox markets some of consumers' most trusted and recognized brand names, including its namesake bleach and cleaning products, Green Works® naturally derived home care products, Pine-Sol® cleaners, Poett® home care products, Fresh Step® cat litter, Kingsford® charcoal, Hidden Valley® and K C Masterpiece® dressings and sauces, Brita® water-filtration products, Glad® bags and wraps and containers, and Burt’s Bees® natural personal care products.
-Nearly 90 percent of Clorox Company brands hold the No. 1 or No. 2 market share positions in their categories.
-The company’s products are manufactured in more than two dozen countries and sold in more than 100 countries.
+The Clorox Company is a leading manufacturer and marketer of consumer products with fiscal year 2007 revenues of $4.8 billion.
+Clorox markets some of consumers' most trusted and recognized brand names, including its namesake bleach and cleaning products, Armor All(R) and STP(R) auto-care products, Fresh Step(R) and Scoop Away(R) cat litter, Kingsford(R) charcoal, Hidden Valley(R) and K C Masterpiece(R) dressings and sauces, Brita(R) water-filtration systems, and Glad(R) bags, wraps and containers.
+With 7,800 employees worldwide, the company manufactures products in more than two dozen countries and markets them in more than 100 countries.
 Clorox is committed to making a positive difference in the communities where its employees work and live.
-Founded in 1980, The Clorox Company Foundation has awarded cash grants totaling more than $80 million to nonprofit organizations, schools and colleges.
-In fiscal 2010 alone, the foundation awarded $3.5 million in cash grants, and Clorox made product donations valued at $8.8 million.
+Founded in 1980, The Clorox Company Foundation has awarded cash grants totaling more than $69.7 million to nonprofit organizations, schools and colleges.
+In fiscal 2007 alone, the foundation awarded $3.4 million in cash grants, and Cloroxmade product donations valued at $5.9 million.
 For more information about Clorox, visit www.TheCloroxCompany.com.

 At Clorox, we believe that the long-term health of our company depends on maintaining high standards of business conduct, integrity, safety, quality and respect for people and the environment in everything we do.
 Our corporate social responsibility principles reflect a deep commitment to uphold these standards.
 We've made this commitment to our shareholders, business partners, communities and each other because, in many instances, our standards demand more from us than what is legally required, and because it's the right thing to do.